Pennsylvania Route 73: Montgomery County

 line again and runs near more homes in Elkins Park.
-The route gains a center left-turn lane and runs past residential and commercial development, passing to the northeast of Einstein Medical Center Elkins Park and MossRehab hospital.
+The route gains a center left-turn lane and runs past residential and commercial development, passing to the northeast of Jefferson Moss-Magee Rehabilitation Hospital – Elkins Park.

 Philadelphia County

-At the Laurel Avenue intersection, PA 73 becomes Cottman Avenue and turns into a three-lane road with one eastbound lane and two westbound lane that forms the border between the city of Philadelphia in Philadelphia County to the northeast and Cheltenham Township in Montgomery County to the southwest, coming to the entrance to the Fox Chase Cancer Center to the northeast of the road.
+At the Laurel Avenue intersection, PA 73 becomes Cottman Avenue and turns into a three-lane road with one eastbound lane and two westbound lane that forms the border between the city of Philadelphia in Philadelphia County to the northeast and Cheltenham Township in Montgomery County to the southwest, coming to the entrance to the Fox Chase Cancer Center and Temple University Hospital – Jeanes Campus to the northeast of the road.
 The route passes between Burholme Park in Philadelphia and homes in Cheltenham Township.
 The road passes more homes and fully enters Philadelphia upon passing under SEPTA's Fox Chase Line south of the Ryers station in the Ryers neighborhood.
 PA 73 heads into Northeast Philadelphia and becomes a four-lane road as it runs through commercial areas, reaching a bridge over CSX's Trenton Subdivision railroad line.
 The route intersects Rising Sun Avenue and PA 232 (Oxford Avenue) at a junction locally known as Five Points.
 The road heads past a mix of homes and businesses, running between the Burholme neighborhood to the northeast and the Lawncrest neighborhood to the southwest.
 After crossing Algon Avenue, the route passes to the southwest of Northeast High School.
 PA 73 gains a center left-turn lane and crosses Castor Avenue near the Rhawnhurst neighborhood.
 The route continues past several shopping centers and intersects Bustleton Avenue, at which point it passes southwest of Roosevelt Mall.
 PA 73 comes to an interchange with US 1 (Roosevelt Boulevard), intersecting the local lanes at-grade and passing over the express lanes.